joomlapro/cli_assetfix/README.md

 AssetFix CLI for Joomla!
 3.0
 ============================

+Performance fix of fixContentAssets() method, added loop with limited by 100 queries from jos_content table.
 AssetFix is a CLI script that rewrite your #__assets table preventing errors and slow speed of load caused by bad migrations or end user manual manipulation of the tables.
 This scripts try to offer a way to solve that problem.